 In this blog, we have discussed types of agile interview questions and answers.
 We sincerely hope that this blog gave you a quick glimpse of the agile process, and now you are confident to crack any Agile interview.

-If you have a keen interest in Agile software development and want to upskill yourself to stand out of the crowd, do check out Board Infinity’s software development course where you will get video lectures, one on one guidance from top-notch software engineers working in your dream company, and a certification.
+If you have a keen interest in Agile software development and want to upskill yourself to stand out of the crowd, do check out Board Infinity’s full-stack development course where you will get video lectures, one on one guidance from top-notch software engineers working in your dream company, and a certification.